 The wheels are often the dirtiest part of the car, so this is a good place to start.

-Grab your hose, move it to the most powerful setting if your nozzle is adjustable, and spray each wheel directly from varying angles as well as the inside of each wheel well.
+Grab your hose or pressure washer, move it to the most powerful setting if your nozzle is adjustable, and spray each wheel directly from varying angles as well as the inside of each wheel well.
 This will dislodge any built-up dirt, brake dust, and salt accumulation from winter driving.
 Stand back!
 Your water flow is likely to splash back toward you when you're rinsing the wheels at certain angles.
 If dirt clings especially stubbornly to your tire sidewalls, a plastic-bristled brush such as a kitchen scrubber may help with a deeper clean.
 While you’re down there, particularly if this is the first cleaning of the spring, it’s a good idea to spray your vehicle’s undercarriage as much as possible to remove salt build-up you will have picked up through the winter.

 Next, apply a dedicated wheel cleaner to your wheels.
 The best wheel cleaner for your car will depend on whether your wheels are steel or aluminum and if they are painted.
 You may find more information on this in your owner’s manual.
 Apply and rinse the cleaner according to the manufacturer’s instructions.